 Composed and Conducted by: Michael Kamen

 After cold war thrillers and super-weapon plots, James Bond took a break to battle criminals in Licence to Kill.
-After drug lord Sanchez (played by Robert Davi), feeds Timothy Dalton Bond’s CIA friend Felix Leiter to the sharks, 007 goes on a hunt for revenge.
+After drug lord Sanchez (played by Robert Davi), feeds Bond’s CIA friend Felix Leiter to the sharks, 007 goes on a hunt for revenge.
 A radical, dark departure, the movie did not necessarily bomb, but underperformed in America.
 Not helping was some tough summer competition from Batman and the latest installments of Star Trek and Indiana Jones.
 The James Bond series would go hiatus for six years, the longest break between entries it would ever experience, while the producers at Eon tried to take a step back and figure out a way to rejuvenate the franchise.

 John Barry was going to score Licence to Kill, but had to step out due to throat surgery.
 Stepping in was Michael Kamen, who had scored many of the latest big-hit action films such as Lethal Weapon and Die Hard.
 The result is far from satisfying.

-Michael Kamen’s score does little to redeem the music.
+Michael Kamen’s score does little to redeem the situation.
 There’s about half an hour of material on the album, and it is edited with little rhyme or reason.
 The tracks feature two or three different cues spliced together.
 The score from the pre-title sequence is split between three tracks!
 This in itself would be somewhat forgivable if Kamen was able to deliver on the thematic material.
 Perhaps due to his being hired very late in production, he fails to incorporate “Licence to Kill”, which has a couple ready-made melodies.
-The only theme, at least the only recognizable one, is of course the James Bond theme, which does get some interesting variations.
+The only theme, at least the only recognizable one, is of course the James Bond theme, which does get a couple interesting variations.

 Thanks to the film’s Latin American setting, there is some Latin music, primarily in the romantic “Pam”.
 The music for the Gunbarrel sequence (heard in “James & Felix on Their Way to Church”) is pretty interesting and cool, with violent orchestral blasts (that match the tone of the film), kicking things off before the James Bond theme arrives.
 The action and suspense material tends to veer into anonymity, with the occasional Spanish guitar riff or sharp orchestral strike to add at least a little character.